For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: InkDropCreative – Depositphotos

-Takeaway sites and apps like Just Eat, Deliveroo and Uber Eats have some great perks, as well as being super easy to use.
+Takeaway sites and apps like Uber Eats, Just Eat and Deliveroo have some great perks and are super easy to use.
 You can browse all your local takeaways in one place in a few minutes.

-To try and beat the competition, restaurants on these sites will often run discounts and promotions to stand out from the crowd.
+To try and beat the competition, restaurants on these sites often run discounts and promotions.

 2. Get cashback on your takeaways

 We have a full guide to understanding cashback sites.
-So, once you're up to scratch, check to see if the sites are running any promotions at the moment.
+So, once you're familiar with how they work, check if the sites are running any good promotions.

 3. Get a refund if your delivery is late

-It's totally understandable that cooking and delivering the food can take longer during peak times.
-However, all we ask is that the estimated delivery time reflects that, rather than making promises that cannot be kept.
+Understandably, cooking and delivering the food can take longer during peak times.
+However, it's fair to expect the estimated delivery time to reflect that.

 4. Choose collection rather than delivery